Tuskegee (album)

-Tuskegee is the tenth studio album by American singer Lionel Richie, released on March 5, 2012, by Mercury Records.
+Tuskegee is the eleventh studio album by American singer Lionel Richie, released on March 5, 2012, by Mercury Records.
 The album consists entirely of reinterpretations of previously released songs by Richie, each performed with a different guest artist, all of which are stars in the country music genre.
 Tuskegee is named after the Alabama city where Richie was born and later completed his undergraduate degree at Tuskegee Institute.

 The album became Richie's third number-one album on the Billboard 200 and his first since Dancing on the Ceiling in 1986.
 Tuskegee also became Richie's first album to sell more than a million copies in the United States since Dancing on the Ceiling.